-Bak Chang, otherwise known as 粽子, is widely enjoyed during Dragon Boat Festival (端午节).
-When I expressed interest in making them to my mum, grandmother, and a few others, their responds were synonymous: “Are you sure?
-You’ll have to put in a lot of hard work to make them.”, “Oohh, for a first timer, folding the bamboo leaves will be a tough one to deal with”.
+Bak Zhang, otherwise known as 粽子, is widely enjoyed during Dragon Boat Festival (端午节).
+When I expressed interest in making them to my mum, grandmother, and a few others, their responses were synonymous: “Are you sure?
+You’ll have to put in a lot of hard work to make them.”
+“Oohh, for a first-timer, folding the bamboo leaves will be a tough one to deal with”.

 Relentless, I went ahead to tread into uncharted waters for this post.

-While there are several versions to the origin, the death of poet and minister Qu Yuan seems to be the most popular story that is being passed down from generations to generations.
-Check out the folktale story as to why Chinese eat sticky rice dumplings to commemorate this festival.
-(If you already know the story then hop right in to the recipe and start making your culinary ancestors proud!)
+While there are several versions of its origin, the death of poet and minister Qu Yuan seems to be the most popular story that is being passed down from generations to generations.
+Check out the folktale story as to why the Chinese eat sticky rice dumplings to commemorate this festival.

-Here’s a bak chang recipe you could try your hands on making to carry on this tradition.
+Here’s a bak zhang recipe you could try your hands on making to carry on this tradition.

-Honestly, the prep work is a bit of a nuisance, but once you get pass it, you’ll be in the zone and wrapping bak chang like a pro.
+Honestly, the prep work is a bit of a nuisance, but once you get past it, you’ll be in the zone and wrapping bak zhang like a pro.

 For marinating the pork belly: